go-automate/k6-typescript-framework/README.md

 Within this folder, the `lib` folder contains bespoke `types` and helper functions.
 It's highly recommended that you unit test your helper functions (e.g. with [Jest](https://jestjs.io/)).
 However I've not done that here, just to keep things simple.

+To understand the k6 types, take a look at the [Definitely Typed Repository](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/k6)

 ### **actions** folder

 The `actions` folder contains the requests for each user action.
 The `roles` folder (inside the `actions` folder) contains a file for each user type and the actions they can perform.